 It’s hard to pick just a few cities to visit because, well, Russia is huge and there are so many cities.
 However, I must put Volgograd on this list because of the simple fact that there are some things about Volgograd that you won’t find anywhere else.
 Volgograd is the place where the bloodiest battle in human history took place and arguably the turning point in World War II.
 Just being here gives you a glimpse at Volgograd’s rich history.

 The city, however, looks pretty modern as it was built from scratch after the war.
 But the good part is that most of the old monuments are preserved.
-And just looking at the Motherland Calls statue (devoted to the heroes of the battle of Stalingrad) will give you the chills.
+Just looking at the Motherland Calls statue (devoted to the heroes of the Stalingrad battle) will give you the chills.
 In a way, it looks like the Russian Statue of Liberty and it is one of the most important monuments in the country.

 Located at the border between Europe and Asia, under the Ural Mountains lies Yekaterinburg.
 It is the fourth largest city in Russia and it has its unique vibrant culture different than any other city.
 This was the place where the last Russian tzar family was killed during the Bolshevik Revolution.
 Back in 2012, Yekaterinburg made it to UNESCO’s “12 most ideal cities to live in” list.
 For more information, check out my comprehensive travel guide about Yekaterinburg and get more information about this amazing city.